AyaManaa/Epsilon_Final_Project/README.md

 # Epsilon_Final_Project
 This Project has two datasets.
-The first one is `prev_df` it has a history of previous loan applications and its stat is *Approved* or *Refused*.
+The first one is `prev_df` it has a history of previous loan applications and their status whether it's *Approved* or *Refused*.

 The second one is `app_df` it's our main data set.
 It has the current clients that are applying for a loan, where we help the bank to decide whether to Approve or Refuse the loan.
 By analyzing the client's behavior and predicting whether the client will default or not.